-There are two hopper styles offered for the Downflo Evolution.
-A single module hopper spanning a single collector module with two filter columns.
+There are four hopper styles offered for the Downflo Evolution.
+A single module hopper spanning a single collector module with two or three filter columns.
+A double module hopper spanning a pair of collector modules with two filter columns thereby accommodating four filter columns.
 A taller, steeper, single module hopper spanning one collector module with two filter columns.
-The hopper styles provide a 10-inch square discharge opening.
+A single module screw conveyor hopper spanning one collector module with two filter columns.
+All four hopper styles except the screw conveyor hopper provide a 10-inch square discharge opening.
+The screw conveyor hopper provides a single 18-inch discharge opening.